Offirmo/offirmo-monorepo/stack--current/5-incubator/active--no-pkg/bite-sized/lists/senior-dev/tech-bites--system.md

-Backends For Frontends (BFF) https://samnewman.io/patterns/architectural/bff/ Backends For Frontends -- composable https://bff-patterns.com/ Backends For Frontends -- tradeoffs https://zknill.io/posts/backend-for-the-frontend/ backing service = any service the app consumes over the network as part of its normal operation https://12factor.net/backing-services backpressure backup
+Backends For Frontends (BFF) https://samnewman.io/patterns/architectural/bff/ Backends For Frontends -- composable https://bff-patterns.com/ Backends For Frontends -- tradeoffs https://zknill.io/posts/backend-for-the-frontend/ background jobs -- durable functions = "durable" = workflow's ability to maintain state and logic through failures, retries, and pauses.
+A Durable Function guarantees a start-to-finish execution; once it's started, it will eventually complete its execution regardless of any unexpected issues. https://www.inngest.com/blog/durable-functions-a-visual-javascript-primer background jobs -- issues -- Inefficient Error Handling: While we can implement basic retry mechanisms, it's challenging to manage complex error handling and recovery scenarios. background jobs -- issues -- Lack of State Management: Background jobs typically don't maintain their state between executions.
+If a job fails midway, it often needs to start from the beginning, potentially leading to duplicate work or inconsistent results. background jobs -- issues -- Long-Running Processes: Background jobs are usually designed for relatively short-lived tasks.
+Managing processes that may run for hours or days becomes increasingly complex. background jobs -- issues -- Scalability Concerns: As the number of background jobs grows, it becomes increasingly challenging to manage their execution, monitor them, and handle errors. backing service = any service the app consumes over the network as part of its normal operation https://12factor.net/backing-services backpressure backup